amoeba-rb/amoeba/README.md

 #### Chaining

-You may apply a preprocessor to multiple fields at once.
+You may apply a single preprocessor to multiple fields at once.

     class Post < ActiveRecord::Base
       amoeba do